sybrew/the-seo-framework/readme.txt

 == Upgrade Notice ==

 = 4.0.0 =
-TODO This is a major upgrade.
+This is a major upgrade.
 Make a backup of your database before updating.
 WordPress v4.9 (or higher) and PHP v5.6 (or higher) are now required.
-If you use the Extension Manager, update it to v2.TBA.TBA (or higher) before updating this plugin.
-Downgrading to v3.2.4 is possible, however with the caveat that the homepage title will flip its order.
+If you use the Extension Manager, update it to v2.1.0 (or higher) before updating this plugin.
+Downgrading to v3.2.4 is possible, however with the caveat that the homepage title will flip its output order.

 = 3.1.1 =
 This is a major upgrade.
 Make a backup of your database before upgrading.
 WordPress v4.6 (or greater) and PHP v5.4 (or greater) are now required.
 If you use the Extension Manager, update it to v1.5.2 (or greater) before upgrading this plugin.
 Downgrading to v3.0.6 possible.